 In order to know whether your Facebook strategies are generating leads, you need to be able to track them on Facebook and Google Analytics via traffic stats, goal conversions and, eventually, sales, he says.
 The Facebook leads his company generates include names, emails, phone numbers and postal codes, which dealers are then able to use to follow up with prospects.
 “When sales are generated, we can then look back and track how many leads/sales came from which specific Facebook ad or post — selecting the most effective ones to continue to invest future ad budgets.”

-RELATED: A High-Scoring Approach to Generating Leads
+go to link RELATED: A High-Scoring Approach to Generating Leads

 Clements has noticed an uptick in store traffic and from Pla-Mor’s Facebook campaigns.
 And in addition to using Google Analytics and POS tracking to monitor which promotions are the most effective, she also uses a fool-proof analytical strategy: “Part of our process is to ask a customer how they found us.
 But it’s more rewarding when customers state upon arrival that they saw our Facebook ads.”

 Still think that social media isn’t for you?
 Well, avoiding the medium altogether might not only result in lost sales, but lost customer engagement.
 You can think of social media as a two-way street that lets you connect directly with customers and potential customers.
 In fact, lots of companies use social media to respond to general questions, comments and even complaints.
 So why would you want to eliminate such a widely used platform?
 “Different people like to engage in different ways with different companies — phone, email, text and social media,” says Carleton.
 “Eliminating one of these four ways to communicate means you have possibly eliminated 25 percent of potential customers.”